NathOrmond/NathOrmond/README.md

     - Countering Misinformation and Disinformation

 -----
--  Feel free to reach out to me if you want to collaborate on something
+-  Feel free to reach out to me if you want to collaborate on something - I have my own company for contract / consultancy work